Scarabaeus1031/NEXAH/REPOSITORY_MAP.md

 # 🧭 NEXAH — Repository Map

-This document provides a **practical overview of the NEXAH repository structure**
+This document provides a practical overview of the NEXAH repository structure
 and its current development state.

 It is intended as a navigation guide for:

 - researchers
 - developers
 - collaborators
+- reviewers
 - and new visitors exploring the framework

 ---